 Anishinabek Lifeways

 Booking Notes: Programs start at 90 minutes which includes an introduction and the four standard stations listed below.
-Additional 20-minute stations can be added for an additional fee per station.
+Additional 20-minute stations can be added for an additional fee per student.

 Standard Stations: